By Scott Shrum, MBA Game Plan

 - Whatever comes immediately after the and/or/but second part of the structure must be directly parallel to what comes immediately after the first part of the structure.

-Which is a long way of saying that, in the second example above, the “but can also be easy…” is wrong because:
+This is a long way of saying that, in the second example above, the “but can also be easy …” is wrong because:

 - “can be” already applies to the second portion because it came before the “dividing” structure, “not only”